ahomu/Loxe/README.md

 Flux architecture incorporates FRP library implementation.
 Observable is awesome!

-- Mapping the Observables to props of the component
+- The main purpose is mapping the Observables to props of the component
-- ES6 classes to the target. do not use a Mixin.
+- Design with a focus on ES6-7.
-- As a decorator using the [Higher-order Components](https://gist.github.com/sebmarkbage/ef0bf1f338a7182b6775) instead.
+- Using the [Higher-order Components](https://gist.github.com/sebmarkbage/ef0bf1f338a7182b6775) with [decorator](https://github.com/wycats/javascript-decorators) instead of Mixin.
+- To follow the [ES Observable Proposal](https://github.com/zenparsing/es-observable) to the `Subject`.
 - Wherever possible, declarative statements should be.
-- To follow the [ES Observable Proposal](https://github.com/zenparsing/es-observable) to the `Subject`.

 ## Installation